DEV3L/toy-bin/marketing-site/contents/docs/about.md

 ---
-title: "About Artifact L!ft Off"
+title: "About ToЧ Bin"
-description: "Discover the story behind Artifact L!ft Off, a cosmic platform empowering creators to elevate their projects with stunning visuals and effortless design."
+description: "Discover the story behind ToЧ Bin, a cosmic platform empowering creators to elevate their projects with stunning visuals and effortless design."
 keywords:
-  - About Artifact L!ft Off
+  - About ToЧ Bin
   - cosmic design platform
   - Justin Beall founder story
   - artifact showcase